loucasjg/Multi-Camera-Dashboard/README.md

 - Button to refresh the video streams.
 - Dark/Light mode toggle.
 - Current time display.
-- Responsive interface (works on mobile and desktop).
+- Responsive interface (works on desktop but not very functional on mobile).

 ## Installation